What is the difference between Upstream and Downstream in Oil and Gas?

 Most oil and gas companies’ business structures are segmented and organized according to business segment, assets, or function.

-The upstream segment of the oil and gas business is also known as the exploration and production (E&P) sector because it encompasses activities related to searching for, recovering and producing crude oil and natural gas.
+The upstream segment of the oil and gas business is also known as the exploration and production ( or E&P) sector because it encompasses activities related to searching for, recovering and producing crude oil and natural gas.

 The upstream oil and gas segment is all about wells.

-The upstream oil and gas segment is all about wells: where to locate them; how deep and how far to drill them; and how to design, construct, operate and manage them to deliver the greatest possible return on investment with the lightest, safest and smallest operational footprint.
+The ultimate goal of the upstream segment is deliver the greatest possible return on investment with the lightest, safest and smallest operational footprint.

 Exploration

-The exploration segment of upstream oil and gas involves obtaining a lease and permission to drill from the owners of onshore or offshore acreage thought to contain oil or gas, and conducting necessary geological and geophysical (G&G) surveys required to explore for (and hopefully find) economic accumulations of oil or gas.
+The exploration segment of upstream oil and gas involves obtaining a lease and permission to drill and conducting necessary geological and geophysical (G&G) surveys to explore for (and hopefully find) economic accumulations of oil or gas.

 There are 4 key steps to summarize the upstream oil and gas exploration process: